Purchasing a Property with a Solar Facility 101 Guide

 1. What is the microFIT Program?

-The microFIT Program supports the development of small or “micro” renewable electricity generation projects (≤10 kilowatts (kW)), such as solar panel installations.
+The microFIT Program was established to support the development of small or “micro” renewable electricity generation projects (≤10 kilowatts (kW)), such as solar panel installations.

-Today, over 30,000 microFIT contract holders connect their microFIT facilities to a local utility (known as a local distribution company) to inject electricity generated by their microFIT facility into Ontario’s electricity grid in return for which they receive a guaranteed price per kilowatt-hour injected over a 20-year term for solar projects.
+Today, over 30,000 microFIT Suppliers connect their microFIT Facilities to a local utility (known as a Local Distribution Company) to inject electricity generated by their microFIT Facility into Ontario’s electricity grid in return for which they receive a guaranteed price per kilowatt-hour injected over a 20-year term for solar projects.

 2. What is the role of the IESO in administering the program?